pbs-assess/gfsynopsis/README.md

-# gfsynopsis: An R package for generating an annual data synopsis report for groundfish
+# gfsynopsis: An annual data synopsis report for British Columbia groundfish

 -----------------